langbein-daniel/BikeTripPlanner/README.md

 #### 3) gtfs-filter

-If desired, the GTFS feed can be filtered to the bounding box: Only routes (and all linked data) that reside inside the or intersect with the bounding box are kept.
+If desired, the GTFS feed can be filtered to the bounding box: Only routes (and all linked data) that reside inside the bounding box or intersect with it are kept.

 ```shell
 sudo docker compose -f build-data.yml build --progress=plain gtfs-filtered